Rec. 709: Frame rates

-Per BT.709, cameras may capture in either progressive or interlaced form.
-Video captured as progressive can be recorded, broadcast, or streamed as progressive or as progressive segmented frame (PsF).
+Cameras and monitors may use any of these modes.
+Video captured in progressive mode can be recorded, broadcast, or streamed in progressive or progressive segmented frame modes.
 Video captured using an interlaced mode must be distributed as interlace unless a de-interlace process is applied in post production.

 In cases where a progressive captured image is distributed in segmented frame mode, segment/field frequency must be twice the frame rate.
 Thus 30/PsF has the same field rate as 60/I.